Coderunner2077/GraphQL-Secure-Data/README.md

 ## Contributing

-I'm always looking for people to help me grow  `graphql-secure-data`!
+I welcome people willing to help me grow  `graphql-secure-data`!
-This module (my first published) can be improved with features like being able to explicitly forbid certain query fields, as well as adding a caching system especially if `graphql-secure-data` starts to grow in complexity.
 If you have an issue, feature request, or pull request, let me know!

 ## License